PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 07:36:28
+Last updated: 2024-04-06 07:37:01
-Random Quote: You all know exactly who I am.
-Say my name. - Walter White
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin